What Happens to Your Body When You Start Walking 10,000 Steps a Day

 It helps stabilize your blood sugar

-When you’re physically active, your muscles use more of the glucose in your bloodstream.
+When you’re physically active, your muscles use more of the glucose in your bloodstream, lowering your blood sugar as long as 24 hours after.
 Activity also helps the insulin in your body work more efficiently.

 It can help lower blood pressure